 - Wait a few moments, and the CarPlay menu should appear

 - Connect the CarPlay unit to the head unit through the Zbox app and a USB cable

 - Wait for it to sync, and you’re done!

 Watch the following video to see some of the steps in action.
 Again, the exact settings and processes will vary depending on your head unit and dongle makes.

 If you have to turn off and leave your vehicle, Zbox will stay connected when you return.
 It will automatically recognize the device again and go back to the menu screen.
 This means you don’t have to fumble and tinker to re-synchronize when you get back into the car.

-You can take various methods to get your android head unit to work with your iPhone, and it will vary depending on the make and model of your car and head unit.
-Yes, in some capacity, almost all Andriod head units will with an iPhone for basic functionality such as music and phone calls.
+In some capacity, almost all Andriod head units will work with an iPhone for basic functionality such as music and phone calls.
 If this is all you want, just follow step one and connect your iPhone using Bluetooth, and it’s as easy as that.

 If you’re after more functionality from the likes of Apple CarPlay, you’ll need to see if your head unit already has CarPlay installed on in; follow step two for this.

-If your Android head unit doesn’t have CarPlay already installed in it, then you’ll need to add it using a more extensive process, as you can see in step three.
+If your Android head unit doesn’t have CarPlay installed, you’ll need to add it using a more extensive process, as you can see in step three.